Extinction in neutrally stable stochastic Lotka-Volterra models: Stochastic Lotka-Volterra Models

-In general, the deterministic rate equations \eref{eq:GLVRateEquations} possess extinction fixed points (where some species are extinct, i.e. there are some $j$ with $x_j=0$) and coexistence fixed points (where all species are present, $x_i > 0$ for all $i$).
-From \eref{eq:GLVRateEquations} we see immediately that the coexistence fixed points form a linear subspace of the phase space of the system which is given by the kernel of the matrix $A$.
-When the full stochastic model \eref{eq:GLVSDE} is considered, fluctuations cause the system to touch an extinction hyperplane where $x_i = 0$ for some $i$ sooner or later.
-Since a species which has died out cannot be re-introduced (this is apparent from the reaction equations \eref{eq:GLVReactionEqns}), this means that in the stochastic system, \textit{extinction always occurs eventually}.
+In general, the deterministic rate equations \eqref{eq:GLVRateEquations} possess extinction fixed points (where some species are extinct, i.e. there are some $j$ with $x_j=0$) and coexistence fixed points (where all species are present, $x_i > 0$ for all $i$).
+From Eq. \eqref{eq:GLVRateEquations} we see immediately that the coexistence fixed points form a linear subspace of the phase space of the system which is given by the kernel of the matrix $A$.
+When the full stochastic model in Eq. \eqref{eq:GLVSDE} is considered, fluctuations cause the system to touch an extinction hyperplane where $x_i = 0$ for some $i$ sooner or later.
+Since a species which has died out cannot be re-introduced (this is apparent from the reaction equations \eqref{eq:GLVReactionEqns}), this means that in the stochastic system, \textit{extinction always occurs eventually}.

 However, the time scale on which this process occurs can vary greatly.
-A classification of the possible scenarios, characterized by the scaling of the mean extinction time $T$ with the population size $N$ was developed in \cite{Reichenbach2007} and \cite{Cremer2009}: \begin{enumerate} \item \textit{Stable} coexistence for $T\propto e^N$, occurring when the deterministic dynamics has a stable attractor in the coexistence region.
-Here, extinction is driven by rare large deviations and hence the extinction times for large populations are extremely long. \item \textit{Unstable} coexistence for $T\propto \log{N}$.
-This occurs when the flow of the deterministic dynamics approaches one of the extinction hyperplanes for large times, and weak fluctuations are already sufficient to make one of the species go extinct. \item \textit{Neutrally stable} coexistence for a power-law dependence, $T\propto N^{\gamma}$.
-This occurs when the deterministic dynamics possesses a family of neutrally stable, closed orbits, corresponding to the existence of a conservation law. \end{enumerate} For simple models, these criteria correspond to (linearly) stable, unstable, or neutrally stable coexistence fixed points in the rate equations \eref{eq:GLVReactionEqns}.
+A classification of the possible scenarios, characterized by the scaling of the mean extinction time $T_{\mathrm{ext}}$ with the population size $N$ was discussed in Ref. \cite{Antal2006} and further developed in Ref. \cite{Reichenbach2007, Cremer2009}:\begin{enumerate} \item \textit{Stable} coexistence for $T_{\mathrm{ext}}\propto e^N$, occurring when the deterministic dynamics has a stable attractor in the coexistence region.
+Here, extinction is driven by rare large deviations and hence the extinction times for large populations are extremely long. \item \textit{Unstable} coexistence for $T_{\mathrm{ext}}\propto \log{N}$.
+This occurs when the flow of the deterministic dynamics approaches one of the extinction hyperplanes for large times, and weak fluctuations are already sufficient to make one of the species go extinct. \item \textit{Neutrally stable} coexistence for a power-law dependence, $T_{\mathrm{ext}}\propto N^{\gamma}$.
+This occurs when the deterministic dynamics possesses a family of neutrally stable, closed orbits, corresponding to the existence of a conservation law. \end{enumerate} For simple models, these criteria correspond to (linearly) stable, unstable, or neutrally stable coexistence fixed points in the rate equations \eqref{eq:GLVReactionEqns}.